gnolang/blog/posts/2025-03-12_user-registry/README.md

 authors: [leohhhn]
 ---

-# The Revamped gno.land User Registry
+# The gno.land User Registry refactor

 The user registration system has been around since the early days of gno.land, serving as one of the foundational components of the chain.
-It allows users to register custom names for their addresses and claim matching namespaces where they can deploy Gno packages.
+It allows users to register custom names linked to their Gno addresses and claim matching namespaces for their Gno package deployments.

 While the username registration system existed as far back as April 2022 ([`r/demo/users`](https://github.com/gnolang/gno/commit/914f267dd31c0382a472b5fcf98fcfc53129a32d)) the namespace permission deployment went into effect with Test4 for the first time